 Ask your friends: not just the ones who got married recently – the ones who went to a wedding last week – and last month and the month before that (you know how they seem to come all at once!)

 Read the reviews.
-The Scottish Wedding Directory is good, because it allows you to sort your search by several criteria: Random; A-Z (and vice-versa), Newest First and Most Reviews.
+The Scottish Wedding Directory was good, because it allowed you to sort your search by several criteria: Random; A-Z (and vice-versa), Newest First and Most Reviews.
+Sadly the publishers DC Thomson killed the title not long after I wrote this article, but fear not; from its ashes has arisen Your Scottish Wedding, a glossy new title that’s doing everything SWD did but better, and you can see who the most popular celebrants are here…

 If you have an independent Wedding Planner, ask them too.
 They work with lots of venues and other suppliers, so they have both the experience and the knowledge you need.